Philippines Tourist Visa Extension: What the BI Actually Requires and Where Most Foreigners Lose Time

 Can I switch from a tourist visa to an SRRV or 13(a) without leaving?

 Yes.
-The BI allows visa conversion from 9(a) tourist status to other categories in-country.
-The process and requirements vary by visa type — the SRRV is handled through the Philippine Retirement Authority, while the 13(a) is filed directly with the BI.
-Dedicated guides for each pathway are linked from this article SRRV, the 13(a) spouse visa.
+The BI allows in-country conversion from 9(a) tourist status to other categories.
+The SRRV is processed through the Philippine Retirement Authority; the 13(a) is filed directly with the BI.
+Country-specific guides are linked above for the SRRV and the 13(a) spouse visa.

 Q